AztecProtocol/noir-starter/next-hardhat/README.md

 npm i
 ```

-> NOTE: Do not use `yarn` as it fails to grab the NPM specific versions we need.
-Also, mind that the `package-lock.json` defines specific versions of the `@noir-lang` packages that are compatible.
-Noir is being actively developed, so the latest versions of various packages are often incompatible with each other.
+⚠️  The examples install specific versions of the required `@noir-lang` npm pacakges.
+Different versions are not cross compatible.
+Do not use `yarn` as it fails to grab the NPM specific versions we need.
+Noir is being actively developed, so the latest versions of various packages are often incompatible with each other. ⚠️

 2. Write circuits in `./circuits/src`.